michalistsio/secret/README.md

 # secret
 Thats a secret
-Please paste  python code's outcome under the line and push your changes
+Please paste the result below this line
 ------------------------------------------------------------------------

-Giorgos_3659